Ron Kalifa: The Kalifa Review

 During Budget 2020, The Chancellor of the Exchequer asked Ron Kalifa OBE to conduct an independent review to identify priority areas to support the UK’s fintech sector.
 The Review subsequently launched in July 2020.

 The outcome of the Fintech Strategic Review entitled "Kalifa Review of UK Fintech" was published on 26 February 2021.
 His report highlighted the opportunity to create highly skilled jobs across the UK, boost trade, and extend the UK's competitive edge over other leading fintech hubs.
 It sets out a series of proposals for how the UK can build on its existing strengths, create the right framework for continued innovation, and support UK firms to scale.

 The report’s recommendations included amendments to UK listing rules to make the UK a more attractive location for Initial Public Offerings, which were subsequently adopted in December 2021.
 It also recommended improvements to tech visas to attract global talent and boost the fintech workforce and the creation of a regulatory Fintech ‘scalebox’ to provide additional support to growth stage fintechs.
 The final recommendation was the creation of a Centre for Finance, Innovation, and Technology (CFIT), to strengthen national coordination across the fintech ecosystem to boost growth.
 The CFIT had a soft launch in early 2022.
-In November 2022, CFIT named Charlotte Crosswell OBE as its Chair.
-She will start the role on 4 January 2023.

 Presenting the report to Parliament in April 2021, Rishi Sunak, then Chancellor of the Exchequer, concluded his speech by thanking Ron Kalifa and his team for their exceptional work in producing this “seminal review”.

 Honours and awards

-In 2017 he ranked 3rd on the Financial Times EMPower top 100 Ethnic Minority Leaders list.
+Ron Kalifa ranked 3rd on the Financial Times EMPower top 100 Ethnic Minority Leaders list.
+In 2019, he was given the Freedom of the City of London.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2018 New Year Honours for services to financial services and technology.
 He was knighted in the 2022 Birthday Honours for services to financial services and technology and for public service.

+In September 2022, Sir Ron was awarded an honorary doctorate in business administration from the University of East London's Royal Docks School of Business and Law.

+Now a member of the Main Committee for the honours system, Kalifa is Chair of the Sport Committee.